kannans89/RustRepo/20_Modules/20_Modules.md

 A logical group of code is called a Module.
 Multiple modules are compiled into a unit called **crate**.
 Rust programs may contain a binary crate or a library crate.A binary crate is an executable project that has a `main()` method.
 A library crate is a group of components that can be reused in other projects.Unlike a binary crate, a libray crate doesn't have an entry point (main() method).
 The Cargo tool is used to manage crates in Rust.

-inside a crate.For example *network* module contains networking related functions and *graphics* module contains drawing related functions.Modules are similar to  namespaces in other programming languages.
+For example *network* module contains networking related functions and *graphics* module contains drawing related functions.Modules are similar to  namespaces in other programming languages.
+Third-party crates can be downloaded using cargo from [crates.io](https://crates.io/).

 |Sr No |  term | Description  |
 |:----:|:----------|:----|